tendermint/tendermint/spec/consensus/consensus.md

 ### Canonical vs subjective commit

 We distinguish between "canonical" and "subjective" commits.
-The latter is what each validator sees locally when they decide to commit a block.
-The former is what is included by the proposer of the next block in the `LastCommit` field of the block.
-This is what makes it canonical and ensures everyone agrees on it, even if its different from the first +2/3 votes they saw that caused them to commit a block.
+A subjective commit is what each validator sees locally when they decide to commit a block.
+The canonical commit is what is included by the proposer of the next block in the `LastCommit` field of the block.
+This is what makes it canonical and ensures every validator agrees on the canonical commit, even if it is different from the +2/3 votes a validator has seen, which caused the validator to commit the respective block.
 Each block contains a canonical +2/3 commit for the previous block.